-Although oak trees (Quercus species) are well adapted to South Carolina, they can be commonly affected by many pests and diseases.
-Maintaining healthy oak trees, by following recommended cultural practices, is the first line of defense in preventing most of these problems.
-For more information see HGIC 1017, Oak.
+Although many types of oak trees (Quercus species) are well adapted to South Carolina, they still may be affected by a variety of insect pests and diseases.
+Always maintain healthy oak trees by following recommended cultural practices, which are

 Oak Leaf Blister: Oak leaf blister is a disease caused by the fungus Taphrina caerulescens.
-Most oak species are susceptible, but the red and black oak group are especially so.
+Most oak species are susceptible, but the red and black oak groups are especially so.
 Minor infections cause little harm, but midsummer defoliation can occur when infections are severe.
 Blister-like patches appear on the leaves.
 They are often lighter green than the surrounding tissue and later turn brown.
-The blister-like patches result from overgrowth of infected leaf tissue, which is caused by substances secreted by the fungus.
+The blister-like patches result from an overgrowth of infected leaf tissue caused by substances secreted by the fungus.

-The fungus survives the winter as spores in buds.
+The fungus survives the winter as spores in leaf buds.
 The spores germinate in the spring to infect the leaves.
-Infected leaf tissue grows much faster than uninfected tissue, resulting in the distorted blisters.
-The fungus grows and produces spores within the leaf, until the cuticle (surface wax layer) is ruptured by the mass of fungal tissue.
+Infected leaf tissue grows much faster than uninfected tissue, resulting in distorted blisters.
+The fungus grows and produces spores within the leaf until the cuticle (surface wax layer) is ruptured by the mass of fungal tissue.
 Spore dispersal occurs in the fall.

 Prevention & Treatment: Leaf blister is rarely severe enough to require control measures.
-Once infection has occurred, fungicide treatments usually are ineffective.
-If infection is very heavy and if the tree is small enough to obtain good coverage, a fungicide could be applied in the spring just before bud break.
+Once an infection has occurred, fungicide treatments usually are ineffective.
+If the infection is very heavy and if the tree is small enough to obtain good coverage, a fungicide could be applied in the spring just before bud break.
 Rake up and dispose of fallen leaves in the fall.

-Bacterial Leaf Scorch: This disease is caused by the bacterium Xylella fastidiosa and is characterized by a disruption of water movement, decline of vigor, marginal reddening or yellowing followed by browning of margins of leaves, leaf drop, dieback, and eventual death.
+Bacterial Leaf Scorch: This disease is caused by the xylem-limited bacterium Xylella fastidiosa and is characterized by a disruption of water movement, decline of vigor, marginal reddening or yellowing, followed by margins of leaves browning, leaf drop, dieback, and eventual death.
 The symptoms usually first appear in early fall, following summer drought.
 Because trees infected with bacterial leaf scorch will decline gradually, it may take five to ten years before a tree may need to be removed.
-This disease may be observed more commonly in pin oak, red oak, white oak, bur oak, shingle oak and sycamore.
-It is occasionally found in red, silver and sugar maples, hackberry, elm and sweetgum.
+This disease more commonly affects pin oak, red oak, white oak, bur oak, shingle oak, and sycamore.
+It damages red, silver, and sugar maples, hackberry, elm, and sweetgum.

-Prevention & Treatment: Remove infected trees and replant with several different species.
+Prevention & Treatment: Remove infected trees and replant the area with resistant tree species.
 Avoid planting all the same species close together.
-The bacterium is spread by leafhoppers and spittlebugs.
-Control weeds and wild plants, which support these insects.
-Extra care to fertilize and irrigate may prolong the life of an infected tree, but trees with extensive leaf scorch and dieback should be removed.
+Leafhoppers and spittlebugs spread the bacterium, so start by controlling the weeds and wild plants that support these insects.
+Extra care to fertilize and irrigate may prolong the infected tree’s life, but trees with extensive leaf scorch and dieback should be removed.
 Currently, spray treatments are not available.
-However, certified arborists can perform annual root flare injections of antibiotic treatments, using oxytetracycline (such as Bacastat), which can reduce symptoms by suppressing the pathogen.
+However, certified arborists can perform annual root flare injections of antibiotic treatments using oxytetracycline (such as Bacastat), which can reduce symptoms by suppressing the pathogen.

 Actinopelte Leaf Spot: This fungal disease may be a serious problem in wet weather.
 It is caused by the fungus Tubakia dryina (formerly called Actinopelte dryina).
-The symptoms are circular, dark to reddish brown leaf spots with a diameter of ¼ to ½ inch.
+The symptoms are circular, dark to reddish-brown leaf spots with a diameter of ¼ to ½ inch.
 Spots may run together to form irregular blotches.
 Tiny black specks in rings are visible in the spots and blotches.
-Severe infections cause the trees to loose their leaves prematurely.
-Trees of low vigor, that are repeatedly defoliated, may die.
+Severe infections cause the trees to lose their leaves prematurely.
+Trees of low vigor that are repeatedly defoliated may die.

 Prevention & Treatment: Destruction of all infected plant material will reduce the spread of the fungus.
 Rake up and dispose of fallen leaves.
 Small trees defoliated several years in a row may need spraying.
-Apply mancozeb, chlorothalonil, thiophanate-methyl or a copper fungicide according to the instructions on the labels.
+Apply mancozeb, chlorothalonil, thiophanate-methyl, or a copper fungicide according to the instructions on the labels.
 Complete coverage is necessary for control.
 See Table 1 for examples of specific products.

-Powdery Mildew: This disease is caused by several fungi (Erysiphe trina, Microsphaera alni, Phyllactinia corylea and/or Sphaerotheca lanestris).
-The symptoms consist of a white, powdery growth on both leaf surfaces.
-The foliage may be malformed, dropping prematurely or drying out and shriveling.
-Sometimes the grayish-white fungal growth changes to tan and then brown with age.
-Tiny black dots (fruiting bodies) may be seen in the brown felt, abundantly in some years, rarely in others.
+Powdery Mildew: This disease is caused by several fungi (Erysiphe trina, Microsphaera alni, Phyllactinia corylea, and or Sphaerotheca lanestris).
+The symptoms consist of white, powdery growth on both leaf surfaces.
+The foliage may be malformed, dropping prematurely, or drying out and shriveling.
+Sometimes the grayish-white fungal growth changes to tan and then to brown with age.
+Tiny black dots (fungal fruiting bodies) may be seen in the brown felt abundant in some years but rarely in others.

 Prevention & Treatment: Control is usually not practical nor warranted.
-Myclobutanil, triadimefon or thiophanate-methyl may be used to control powdery mildew in severe cases.
+Myclobutanil or thiophanate-methyl sprays may be used to control powdery mildew in severe cases and on small trees.
 Follow the directions on the label.
 See Table 1 for examples of specific products.

-Armillaria Root Rot: This disease, caused by the fungus Armillaria mellea, is widespread on oak.
+Armillaria Root Rot: This root rot disease is caused by the fungus Armillaria mellea and is widespread on oak.
 The symptoms are a slow decline of the tree.
 Mushroom fruiting structures on or near the root collar are prevalent in late summer and fall, especially during wet weather.
 Clusters of these honey-colored mushrooms may appear outward from the tree as they follow the major roots.

 Prevention & Treatment: Remove diseased trees and as much of the root system as possible.
 Do not replant the site with a susceptible host.
-Trees which are resistant or tolerant to Armillaria root rot include baldcypress (Taxodium distichum), Chinese elm (Ulmus parvifolia), dawn redwood (Metasequoia glyptostroboides), eucalyptus, ginkgo (Ginkgo biloba), Japanese cedar (Cryptomeria japonica), Leyland cypress (Cupressocyparis leylandii), maple (Acer spp.), sourwood (Oxydendrum arboreum) and sweetgum (Liquidambar styraciflua).
+Trees that are resistant or tolerant to Armillaria root rot include bald-cypress (Taxodium distichum), Chinese elm (Ulmus parvifolia), dawn redwood (Metasequoia glyptostroboides), eucalyptus, ginkgo (Ginkgo biloba), Japanese cedar (Cryptomeria japonica), Leyland cypress (Cupressocyparis leylandii), maple (Acer species), sourwood (Oxydendrum arboreum), and sweetgum (Liquidambar styraciflua).

-Hypoxylon canker: This is a white-rot fungal disease primarily of oaks, hickories and pecans in South Carolina, and is caused by Biscogniauxia atropunctata var. atropunctata (syn.
-Hypoxylon atropunctatum).
-Many species of oaks are susceptible to this disease, but post oak, water oak, southern red oak, white oak and blackjack oak are most often affected.
-This opportunistic pathogen is a common inhabitant of bark of hardwood trees, but it is only of consequence when the trees are under severe stress.
-Environmental stress caused by drought, as well as by root injury during construction, utility trenching in the root zone, soil grade changes, soil compaction and root diseases, all can play a role in weakening the trees and in the subsequent infection by B. atropunctata var. atropunctata.
+Hypoxylon canker: This is a white-rot fungal disease primarily of oaks, hickories, and pecans in South Carolina and is caused by Biscogniauxia atropunctata var. atropunctata (formerly called Hypoxylon atropunctatum).
+Many species of oaks are susceptible to this disease, but post oak, water oak, southern red oak, white oak, and blackjack oak are most often affected.
+This opportunistic pathogen is a common inhabitant of the bark of hardwood trees, but it is only of consequence when the trees are under severe stress.
+Environmental stress caused by drought, as well as by root injury during construction, utility trenching in the root zone, soil grade changes, soil compaction, and root diseases, all can play a role in weakening the trees and the subsequent infection by B. atropunctata var. atropunctata.
 Any root injury will reduce water uptake by trees, and drought stress appears to be the most significant factor in infection.

 As the fungus spreads and forms cankers, the first symptom that may be observed is the dying back of the crown (top) of the infected tree.
 However, other tree problems may also result in dieback.
 Subsequently, the outer bark begins to slough off in areas of infection, and pieces of bark can be seen at the base of the tree.
 This bark loss exposes the first sign of the fungus, which is a brownish fungal stroma where conidia (or asexual spores) of the pathogen are produced.
 This area may be several inches to several feet long on limbs and trunks.
 These conidia are wind-disseminated and can cause new infections on other trees.